hammal/cbadc/docs/source/analog_system.rst

 Analog System Model
 -------------------

-The analog system (AS) purpose is to amplify the signal characteristics of the class of signal we are converting.
+The analog system (AS) purpose is to amplify the characteristics of the class of signals we are converting.
-This typically means amplifying a frequency band of interest while suppressing out of band signals.
-To this end the analog system is implemented as a continuous-time analog filter governed by the differential equations
+This typically means amplifying a frequency band of interest while suppressing out-of-band signals.
+To this end, the analog system is implemented as a continuous-time analog filter governed by the differential equations

 :math:`\dot{\mathbf{x}}(t) = \mathbf{A} \mathbf{x}(t) + \mathbf{B} \mathbf{u}(t) + \mathbf{\Gamma} \mathbf{s}(t)`